What is anemia?

 Anemia is a condition defined by deficiency of hemoglobin in the blood.
 Hemoglobin is a protein molecule contained in red blood cells and is responsible for carrying oxygen.
 The normal level of hemoglobin in the blood is approximately 12-14 grams per deciliter in men and 11-13 gm/dl in women, although normal value ranges may vary slightly among different laboratories.

 Anemia can occur rapidly when there is a sudden loss of blood.
 Often, the source of this blood loss can be from the esophagus, stomach, or small intestines.
-This is often seen as vomiting blood or rectal bleeding (the passing of red or black, sticky blood in a person's stool).
+This is often seen as vomiting blood or rectal bleeding.
 Patients usually feel dizzy because their blood pressure drops, especially when standing up.

 Anemia occurs more chronically when the body does not produce enough hemoglobin or red blood cells to maintain its normal level.